JannesT3011/WannaChat/README.md

 4. Have fun and start chatting! 🔥

 ### Commands
-- wc.login: Create an account
+- /login: Create an account
-- wc.logout: Delete your account
+- /logout: Delete your account
-- wc.profile: View your profile
+- /profile: View your profile
-- wc.age : Set your age
+- /age : Set your age
-- wc.language add <language>: Add language
+- /language add <language>: Add language
-- wc.language remove <language>: Remove language
+- /language remove <language>: Remove language
-- wc.gender : Set your gender
+- /gender : Set your gender
-- wc.interests add <interest>: Add interest
+- /interests add <interest>: Add interest
-- wc.interests remove <interest>: Remove interest
+- /interests remove <interest>: Remove interest
-- wc.aboutme <aboutme_text>: Set your AboutMe text
+- /aboutme <aboutme_text>: Set your AboutMe text
-- wc.bug : Report a bug
+- /bug : Report a bug
-- wc.suggestions : Submit new feature suggestion
+- /suggestions : Submit new feature suggestion

-- wc.likedby: See the users who liked you
+- /likedby: See the users who liked you
-- wc.reset: Reset your likes and dislikes
+- /reset: Reset your likes and dislikes
-- wc.reset likes: Reset your likes
+- /reset likes: Reset your likes
-- wc.reset dislikes: Reset your dislikes
+- /reset dislikes: Reset your dislikes
+##### Owner:
+- /stats: See the users and guild
+- wc.sync: Sync all slash commands

 ### Config
 The config.py should look like this: